-Past performances are similar to stock tables, but instead of giving information about a company they paint a statistical picture of each horse in a race through the lens of its prior races.
+Past performances are similar to stock tables, but instead of giving information about a company, they paint a statistical picture of each horse in a race through the lens of its prior races.

-Many old-timers still refer to past performances as “The Form,” in deference to The Daily Racing Form, the historic provider of the information.
+Many old-timers still refer to past performances as “The Form,” in deference to The Daily Racing Form, the historical provider of the information.
 But past performances are available from many resellers who use information gathered by industry clearinghouse Equibase and analyze it and present it in different ways.

 In addition to providing details on the race, similar to what you normally see in a racing program, traditional past performances show each horse’s career in reverse, beginning with the most recent race and descending through earlier efforts.